mech0ctopus/planning-algorithms/README.md

 ```

 ### TODO
-- Finish `BackwardSearchAlgorithm` implementation
+- Identify a better design pattern to use for constructing Forward/Backward versions
+  of the same search algo.
     - Forward and Backward search should:
         - Either implement an interface
         - OR be passed in as args to a factory

+### TODO Later
 - Integrate "Cost" calculations.

-### TODO Later
 - Add plot results to problem class
 - Implement:
     - Dijkstra's